 - The Energy Information Administration estimates that “a paper mill uses 40 percent less energy to make paper from recycled paper than it does to make paper from fresh lumber.”

 - Recycling aluminum cans saves 95 percent of the energy required to make the same amount of aluminum from its virgin source, bauxite.
 (EPA)

-- In 2009 more than half of all aluminium cans produced came from recycled aluminium.
+- In 2009 more than half of all aluminum cans produced came from recycled aluminum.

 - People who had friends and neighbors that recycled were much more likely to also recycle than those who didn’t have friends and neighbors recycling.